pkirkbride/reading-notes/learning-markdown.md

 It's a lot to remember at first, but eventually, it'll become second nature.
 While you're learning, here's a good reference guide.

 [Markdown Guide](https://www.markdownguide.org/basic-syntax/ "Overview of common Markdown syntax")

+I published this page using [GitHub pages](https://pages.github.com).
+It's a really intuitive way to share directly from your GitHub account.